paul-caron/EpicCanvas/README.md

 ```

 The EpicCanvas repo also contains some primitive shapes ready to use.

+# EpicShape
+The EpicShape class constructs a drawable shape object for you, from one or more othershape objects.
+This has the power to increase performance by having only one call to drawShape rather than multiple calls.

 # Transformations
 Three types of transformations can be done:
 * translation: slide something in a direction.